 When blockages, physical abnormalities, and symptom-causing diseases are ruled out, the absence of infection, when combined with pain or frequent urination, is the over-riding factor that can lead to a diagnosis of Interstitial Cystitis.

-Some people believe that certain foods such as tomatoes, spices, alcohol, chocolate, caffeinated and citrus beverages and high-acid foods may add to bladder irritation and inflammation.
-Others notice exacerbated symptoms after consuming products containing artificial sweeteners.
+Certain foods such as tomatoes, spices, alcohol, chocolate, caffeinated and citrus beverages and high-acid foods may add to bladder irritation and inflammation.
+Exacerbated symptoms may also occur after consuming products containing artificial sweeteners.
 If you believe that your Interstitial Cystitis is related to your diet, try keeping a diary of the foods you intake and look for a correlation to symptoms.
 Or try cutting out all of the above, and gradually introducing them to identify any triggers.

-Certainly not!
-One essential change you need to make is to focus less on your Interstitial Cystitis and more on the overall balance in your body.
-Incorporate more of the following alkalizing foods in your diet.
+Certainly not.
+One essential change you need to make is to focus less on your Interstitial Cystitis and more on general health.
+Incorporate more of the following alkalizing foods in your diet:

 Finally, attend to dysbiosis in the gut using a quality probiotic.

 Most people who focus fully on cleaning up their diet, alkalising and repopulating the gut with good bacteria, soon see the debilitating symptoms of Interstitial Cystitis disappear and their health gradually return.